anttiluode/ArtificialVisualCortex/README.md

 good latent looks like, dramatically accelerating learning.

 If `diffusers` is not installed, the system falls back to pure self-supervision (pixel reconstruction loss only).
-It still works, just learns more slowly and with a less structured latent space.
+It still works, (I have not tried it without diffusers honestly, so perhaps not) just learns more slowly and with a less structured latent space.

 **What SVD contributes**: a well-trained spatial compression dictionary.